Sarthak2916/Capgemini-Training/README.md

 31-1-26 - Solved some problems on sorting algorithms.<br>
 1-2-26 - Solved problems on java collections.<br>
 2-2-26 - Solved some DSA problems on edabit platform.<br>
-3-2-26 - Solved some problems on tree, graph and linkedlist.
+3-2-26 - Solved some problems on tree, graph and linkedlist.<br>
+4-2-26 - Solved problems on Java IO Stream.